Plans & Pricing

 Crabill’s story is an important one.
 It shows that we all need to better understand the technologies we’re incorporating into our practices, but more importantly, it shows us that AI and legal technology broadly are the future of the legal industry and integral to running a successful practice.

-Technology allows attorneys to run more profitable and efficient practices by unlocking scale and business model opportunities while providing a better customer experience and improving work-life balance.
-Yet, it’s our ethical responsibility to learn and understand how to best use it and navigate its pitfalls.
+Technology enables attorneys to run more profitable and efficient practices by scaling operations, optimizing business models, enhancing client experiences, and improving work-life balance.
+However, it is our ethical responsibility to understand its best use and navigate potential pitfalls.

 While stories like Crabill’s can be off-putting, we’re also seeing the legal industry embrace and find the benefits of using legal technology.
 Law firms are working to incorporate generative AI-related policies; forward-thinking attorneys are exploring, playing with, and deeply understanding legal technology; and law schools have incorporated elements of it into their classrooms.
-Though legal technology has a ways to go, we can see how technology, and the subsection of AI, are changing the legal landscape, including small and solo firms.
+While legal technology still has room to grow, we can already see how technology—particularly AI—is transforming the legal landscape, including for small and solo firms.

 A new generation of lawyers, changing consumer requirements, the explosion of generative AI, and COVID have all played a role in this shift.
 New technology has created conveniences and efficiencies for both clients and attorneys, leading to increased client satisfaction, improved client experience, profitability, and a better work-life for attorneys.